 Coney Island Cyclone

-Built and opened in 1927, the Coney Island Cyclone costs a mere $0.25 when it first started giving rides to the public.
-The Cyclone replaced the Switchback Railway, which was the first roller coaster in the United States, built in 1884.
-The track for the ride is nearly 3000 ft, and the cart can hold up to 24 people.
+Completed in 1927, the Coney Island Cyclone offered thrills to New Yorkers for $0.25 when it opened.
+The Cyclone replaced the Switchback Railway, which was the first roller coaster in the United States and built in 1884.
+The track for the ride is nearly 3000 feet, and the cart can hold up to 24 people.
 The length of the ride is just under two minutes.
 The Cyclone has experienced years of up and down success, almost closing in the '70s.
 However, it has survived nevertheless.
-In 1991, the ride was listed on the National Register of Historic Places.
+In 1991, the iconic coaster was listed on the National Register of Historic Places.

 Backstory and Context